deshayu/BlenderCoD/README.md

-# BetterBlenderCOD
+# BlenderCOD
-A Blender (3.0/4.0+) plugin for importing/exporting XModels and XAnims
+A Blender (3.0/4.1+) plugin for importing/exporting XModels and XAnims

 It's a continuation for the original Blender 2.7 addon by SE2Dev and CoDEmanX, forked from Marv7000 and shiversoftdev made compatible with the newest Blender API versions